-For our annual Kentucky Derby party I wanted to create a twist on a traditional Kentucky Hot Brown sandwich.
-The turkey is tender and flavorful, full of smoky ham and melted cheese, but the crispy bacon really sets the dish off,—Sandy Komisarek, Swanton, Ohio
+For our annual Kentucky Derby party I wanted to create a twist on a traditional Kentucky Hot Brown sandwich, and my turkey cordon bleu was born.
+The turkey is tender and flavorful, full of smoky ham and melted cheese, but the crispy bacon really sets the dish off. —Sandy Komisarek, Swanton, Ohio

 - 8 slices part-skim mozzarella cheese

 - 2 large eggs, lightly beaten

 - 1/2 cup all-purpose flour

 - 1/2 teaspoon salt